Process Parameters Calculator

 1Surface Preparation

-Clean surfaces thoroughly to remove oils, oxides, and contaminants.
-For aluminum, remove the oxide layer immediately before welding.
-Good surface preparation usually makes the parameter window easier to stabilize and inspect.
+Clean surfaces to remove oils, oxides, and contaminants.
+For aluminum, define oxide-control timing in the procedure record before welding.
+Controlled surface preparation usually makes the parameter window easier to stabilize and inspect.

 2Joint Fit-Up